Skip to main content

 Grades 7-8

-Overview: The Tri Academy is an Intense Management Needs 8:1:1 program.
-This program provides students with Individualized Education Plans (IEPs) with extra support to help them be successful in the school setting and community.
-It is a program designed to develop the students’ social-emotional learning needs and encourage students to utilize their coping skills during difficult situations.
+Overview: Tri Academy is an Intense Management Needs 8:1:1 program that provides students with Individualized Education Plans (IEPs) with extra support to help them be successful in school and the community.
+The program is designed to develop students’ social-emotional learning needs and encourage them to utilize their coping skills during difficult situations.

 Autism Program 6:1:1